-- The EPWP Grant is designed to provide additional funds to those public bodies creating more work using their available budgets. - The size of the grant allocation to provincial departments in particular, is partly determined by the labour intensity of their EPWP programmes/projects in the prior financial year. - In general, the planning process for the grant actually requires public bodies to identify projects that have a labour intensity above a certain minimum (30%) to be funded from the grant.
+- The EPWP Grant is designed to provide additional funds to those public bodies creating more work using their available budgets. - The size of the grant allocation to provincial departments in particular, is partly determined by the labour intensity of their EPWP programmes/projects in the prior financial year. - In general, the planning process for the grant actually requires public bodies to identify projects that have a labour intensity above a certain minimum (5% for Infrastructure Sector; 35% for Environment and Culture Sector; and 35% for Social Sector) to be funded from the grant.
 This is then reviewed by the National Department of Public Works for further input into project design.
 This process was adopted to directly influence the labour intensity of EPWP programmes/ projects not just in terms of the level of wages, but more importantly in terms of the magnitude of work created. - The Technical Support Programme developed by the National Department of Public Works deploys dedicated focussed technical support to public bodies; these technical support teams are equipped with a set of tools and guidelines for planning labour intensive construction and delivery.

-An intergovernmental implementation protocol refers to the Protocols signed between the Minister responsible for the National Department of Public Works and the Premier of each Province (for provincial government) and those with the relevant Mayor (for local government) as a sign of commitment to implement the EPWP programme, its objectives and goals in the manner prescribed by relevant legislation/ agreements
+An intergovernmental implementation protocol

+refers to the Protocols signed between the Minister responsible for the National Department of Public Works and the Premier of each Province (for provincial government) and those with the relevant Mayor (for local government) as a sign of commitment to implement the EPWP programme, its objectives and goals in the manner prescribed by relevant legislation/agreements.